beached/daw_json_link/readme.md

 * C++ 17 compiler
 * GCC(9/10/11) have been tested
     * gcc-7/8 may work in some cases
 * Clang(7/8/9/10/11/12) have been tested.
-* MSVC 19.29 has been tested.
+* MSVC 19.29 has been tested.(MSVC has an issue with string literals in debug builds, it is recommended to explicitly enable /GF to enable string pooling.
+[Bug Report](https://developercommunity.visualstudio.com/t/codegen:-constexpr-pointer-to-trailing-z/900648))
+* MSVC constexpr evaluation in C++20 mode has a bug, [Bugreport](https://developercommunity.visualstudio.com/t/error-C3615:-constexpr-function-__builti/1546452) that may break constexpr JSON parsing.
 ### For building tests
   * git
   * cmake